Exercise: Unit Testing and Continuous Integration

 test/runAllTests --gtest_filter=AwardsTests.*

-To submit your exercise, you must again submit the clonable URL of your repository via CourSys.
+To submit your exercise, you must again submit the clonable tag for your repository via CourSys.
+From the page for your repository, click "Code" -> "SSH" and copy the tag.
 For instance, my submission might be